restlessGuardian/Xtra---for-c00mers/README.md

 ## Explanation of the fork
 </br>
-1.What's changed?
+1.What's changed?</br>
       Couple of buttons and the search bar have been removed from the app, preventing user from discowering/browsing/accessing channels which are not on the follwed          channel list.

-2.Who is this for?
+2.Who is this for?</br>
       This is for people who have problem with self controll when it comes to explicit content on twitch.
 Mainly for NoFap and seemen retention communities.
 This is not      intended as a parental controll measure for your kids.
 Seek to make them strong rather than safe.

 3.How do I use this mess you made?</br>
       Sadly this requires a relatively leanghty setup for now. </br>
-      -First off download main Xtra code made by crackededed.
+      -First off download main Xtra code made by crackededed. </br>
-      -Open it in Android Studio and build bundle (APK) without making any changes to the code.
+      -Open it in Android Studio and build bundle (APK) without making any changes to the code.</br>
-      -Install the created APK to your android device and follow every stream you are interested in (spend some time making this list as it will be impossible to add               more later)
+      -Install the created APK to your android device and follow every stream you are interested in (spend some time making this list as it will be impossible to add               more later)</br>
-      -Download APK from my fork and install it, regularely, over the previous Xtra app on your android device.
+      -Download APK from my fork and install it, regularely, over the previous Xtra app on your android device.</br>
-      -Enjoy safety and reliability of twitch without coom bait.
+      -Enjoy safety and reliability of twitch without coom bait.</br>